CSUF-CPSC121A/dynamic-mem-alloc-demo/README.md

 > Arrays are used to store a collection of information much like `std::vector`.
 The difference is that arrays are primitive data types so they do not offer any member functions.
 They do not grow either so you cannot add any more data to an array after you define its size.

 Go over `main.cc`.
-Take note that it creates an `Image` object in the stack.
+Take note that the `LoadImage` function creates an `Image` object in the stack.
 Try compiling and running the program.
 Provide any filename and hit <kbd>enter</kbd>.

 ```
 clang++ -std=c++17 main.cc -o main